percona/percona-server/doc/source/performance/threadpool.rst

 .. rubric:: Upgrading from a version before 8.0.14 to 8.0.14 or higher

-Starting with the release of version `8.0.141`, *Percona Server for MySQL* uses the upstream implementation of the admin_port.
+Starting with `8.0.14`, *Percona Server for MySQL* uses the upstream implementation of the admin_port.
 The variables :ref:`extra_port` and :ref:`extra_max_connections` are removed and not supported.
 It is essential to remove the ``extra_port`` and ``extra_max_connections`` variables from your configuration file before you attempt to upgrade from a release before `8.0.14` to *Percona Server for MySQL* version `8.0.14` or higher.
 Otherwise, a server produces a boot error and refuses to start.

 .. seealso::
     *MySQL* Documentation: